mzampetakis/netper/README.md

 ./extract.sh results/2024-07-09-12-50-21/
 ```

-The results will be printed out and also written to files with the same name as the results' files.
+The results will be printed out and also written to files with the same name as the results' files in a json format.
-The suffix of these metrics' files will be `_results.txt`
+The suffix of these metrics' files will be `_results.json`